 The property was built in 1937 for Charles Powell Bell and named in his wife Kathleen Harding’s honour.
 Its reputation for spiritual activities include a small child giggling, a woman calling for Henry, a man calling for a boy named Danny and a man and woman dressed in formal wedding attire.

 After Bell died, Kathleen married James Arthur Gairdner and renamed the estate.
 After a short ownership by Ontario Hydro from 1961-1991, the city purchased the property and restored it for event uses.

 The Cawthra Estate, located at 1399 Cawthra Road, is known for its haunted top floor.
 Built in 1925 for Grace Cawthra and Major-General Elliot, the home was known as The Estate Cawthra – “Lotten” due to being built on lot ten.

 When Cawthra died in 1974 at 96 years old, she left no will for her $2-million inheritance.
 The City of Mississauga purchased the property and restored it as a conference centre.

 Staff have reported seeing sightings of Cawthra’s dedicated servant looking out the attic window towards Cawthra Road.

-While checking out some of the City’s most reputable haunts, plan to stay at Platinum Suites, Mississauga’s best furnished apartments.
-Rest easy knowing that there have been no reported ghost sightings within our fully furnished apartment rentals!
-Contact us today to learn more about the amazing short term rentals that we offer.
+Due to COVID-19 restrictions, be sure to call ahead before visiting to ensure each of these heritage houses are open.
+While checking out some of the City’s most reputable haunts, plan to stay at Platinum Suites, Mississauga’s best furnished apartments for rent.
+Rest easy knowing that there have been no reported ghost sightings within our short term rentals!
+Contact us today!

 By Sarah McKenzie